Aili sitting, in a purple dress, on a stone bench in a garden.

 Tech week for Merry Wives of Windsor at Agecroft Hall

-I have been directing for over 25 years, and still have a lot to learn.
-I hold an MFA from Mary Baldwin College/American Shakespeare Center, so my work is heavily influenced by their focus on audience connection.
-I’m the co-author, with Toby Malone, of Cutting Plays for Performancefrom Routledge Press.
+Aili Huber has been directing for over 25 years, working primarily with very old and very new texts.
+She holds an MFA from Mary Baldwin College/American Shakespeare Center, and her work is heavily influenced by their focus on audience connection.
+She is the co-author, with Toby Malone, of Cutting Plays for Performancefrom Routledge Press.

-My favorite directing credits include Sperm Donor Wanted (2020) with Slow Your Role Theater Co., Romeo and Juliet (2012), The Duchess of Malfi (2016), Antony and Cleopatra (2018), and Richard III (2019) with Pigeon Creek Shakespeare, The Winter’s Tale (2013) at Bridgewater College, Noye’s Fludde (2014) at Eastern Mennonite High School, and JB (2011) at Eastern Mennonite University.
-About three-quarters of my shows have toured, and I love the challenge of creating an adaptable piece that can go anywhere.
+Favorite directing credits include Sperm Donor Wanted (2020) with Slow Your Role Theater Co., Romeo and Juliet (2012), The Duchess of Malfi (2016), Antony and Cleopatra (2018), and Richard III (2019) with Pigeon Creek Shakespeare, A Bold Stroke for a Wife (2023) at Bridgewater College, Merry Wives of Windsor (2022) at Richmond Shakespeare Festival, and the world premieres of Give Us Good (2022), Wonder of Our Stage (2023) and The Wanting Forest (2025) at Silk Moth Stage.

-I’m the founder and artistic director of Silk Moth Stage, where we produce “new classics” in an outdoor setting, on the back corner of a dairy farm in Rockingham County, Virginia.
+Aili is the founder and artistic director of Silk Moth Stage, a professional theater that produces “new classics” in an outdoor setting, on the back corner of a dairy farm in Rockingham County, Virginia.

-I’m an associate member of the Stage Directors and Choreographers Society and the Shakespeare Theater Association, and a member of Directors Gathering.
-I’m certified in Mental Health First Aid.
+Aili is an associate member of the Stage Directors and Choreographers Society and the Shakespeare Theater Association, and a member of Directors Gathering.
+She is certified in Mental Health First Aid.